Benefits of Active Management

-- Staying active every day by stretching and walking to improve your pain levels.
+- Staying active to improve your pain levels.

-- Pacing your activities throughout the day to reduce your risk of flare up.
+- Pacing your activities to reduce flare ups.

 - Practicing daily relaxation techniques.

-- Learning how to communicate with family, friends, and care providers.
+- Learning how to communicate about your pain.

 Choosing the Right Self-Management Program